Search: 312 results

 As a result, Jehoshaphat's kingdom enjoyed peace, because his God had provided rest for him all around.

-However the high places were not taken away: for as yet the people had not prepared their hearts unto the God of their fathers.
+Only, the high places were not removed; and as yet the people had not directed their hearts to the God of their fathers.

 Verse ConceptsComplacencyHalf Heartedness